klausbrunner/solarpositioning/README.md

 If speed is critical (e.g. you need to calculate lots of positions), consider using PSA.
 Note however that it's highly optimised for its specified time window (1999-2015), and will be drastically less accurate outside of it.

-A fast, yet still accurate alternative would be the [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) algorithm, but that's not implemented yet.
+A fast, yet still accurate alternative would be one of the [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) algorithms, but that's not implemented yet.

 Is the code thread-safe?
 ------------------------